The Top 100 Foods High In Polyphenols

 Fllaxseed Meal in a Serving Size Scoop Spoon.

-Flaxseed meal simply refers to ground flaxseeds.
+Flaxseed meal refers to ground flaxseeds.

 10. Black Elderberries (1,359 mg per 100g)

-These little black berries grow around the world and are most common in the United States and Europe.
+These little black berries grow around the world, and are most common in the United States and Europe.

 11. Chestnut (1,215 mg per 100g)